-An increasing trend is domestic PV, where private households and commercial buildings have a few kW of installed PV on the rooftop.
-The PV facility is connected to the low voltage system of the building and the power is used by the owner and surplus delivered to the electrical grid.
+A smaller part of PV generation in Denmark comes from domestic PV, where private households and office/industrial buildings have installed PV system on the rooftop.
+The PV facility is connected to the low voltage system of the building, the active power may be used by the consumer and the surplus is delivered to the electrical grid.
+This kind of consumer is often called a prosumer.